 Audit Fees.
-The Company paid to Arthur Andersen LLP \$285,000.00 in aggregate fees for the 2001 annual audit and for review of the Company's financial statements included in its Form 10-Qs for the 2001 fiscal year.
+The Company incurred aggregate fees of \$202,730 from Ernst & Young for the 2002 annual audit and for review of the Company's financial statements included in its Forms 10-Q for the 2002 fiscal year, and \$15,000 from Arthur Andersen for the review of the Company's financial statements included in its Form 10-Q for the first quarter of the 2002 fiscal year.

 Financial Information Systems Design and Implementation.
-No fees relating to these types of services were paid to Arthur Andersen LLP for the 2001 fiscal vear.
+The Company did not incur any fees from Ernst & Young or Arthur Andersen for these types of services for the 2002 fiscal year.

 All Other Fees.
-The Company paid to Arthur Andersen LLP \$208,000.00 for all other services, including audit related fees of \$53,000.00 and other fees of \$155,000.00.
-Audit related fees include the audit of the Company's employee benefit plan, accounting consultation, and consents.
-Other fees were primarily tax compliance and tax consultation.
+During the 2002 fiscal year, the Company incurred aggregate fees of \$14,110 from Ernst & Young for all other services, including audit-related fees of \$11,160 and other fees of \$2,950, and \$67,582 from Arthur Andersen for all other services, including audit related fees of \$5,000 and other fees of \$62,582.
+Audit-related fees were for the audit of the Company's employee benefit plan, accounting consultation and consents.
+Other fees were primarily for tax compliance and tax consultation.

 The Audit Committee considered whether, and determined that, the auditor's provision of non-audit services was compatible with maintaining the auditor's independence.
-The Company's management intends to continue using Arthur Andersen, LLP solely for audit and audit related services, tax consultation and tax compliance services, and, as needed, for due diligence in acquisitions.
+The Company intends to continue using Ernst & Young, LLP solely for audit and audit-related services, tax consultation and tax compliance services, and, as needed, for due diligence in acquisitions.